Classes of Baire spaces defined by topological games

-Recall that a point $x\in X$ is called a \term{$q$-point} if there exists $\sqnn V\in\vv_{BM}(X)$ such that $x\in\bigcap_\nom V_n$ and for any sequence $\sqnn x$, $x_n\in V_n$ for $\nom$, accumulates to some point, see \cite{Michael1964}.
+Recall that a point $x\in X$ is called a \term{$q$-point} if there exist a $\sqnn V\in\vv_{BM}(X)$ such that $x\in\bigcap_\nom V_n$ and any sequence $\sqnn x$, $x_n\in V_n$ for $\nom$, accumulates to some point; see \cite{Michael1964}.
 If $X$ is a regular space, then $x$ is a $q$-point if and only if $x$ is a $q_p$-point.
 Spaces of point-countable type are precisely spaces in which each point is a $q_k$-point.
-A point is a $q_f$-point if and only if the point has a countable base.
+A point is a $q_f$-point if and only if this point has a countable base.